dylanjustice/AndcultureCode/clean-code/FUNCTIONS.md

 public populateAuthorsDropdown()
 ```

-### Consistent Naming
+### Consistent Multi-Word Naming

-When you consistently use the same descriptive words in function names the code is more readable while still providing additional information.
+When you consistently use the same descriptive words in function names the code is more readable, while still providing details about the functionality.

+Below we consolidate the "GetApproved", "ListAuthorized" and "ReadApproved" prefixes, which are all saying the same thing, into "ListApproved".
-Naming conventions also help to tell a story and may even help to reveal missing functionality.
+This naming convention helps to tell a story, and may even help to reveal missing functionality or misnamed functions.
+For example, we are expecting to see "ListApprovedBookSeries".

 | Bad                                                                       | Good                                                                     |
 | ------------------------------------------------------------------------- | ------------------------------------------------------------------------ |